File 14 - Biosketches.

 James Downey was born in Winterton, Newfoundland in 1939.
 He graduated from Memorial University of Newfoundland, and attended the University of London as a Rothermere Fellow where he earned a Ph.D. in English Literature.
 Downey began his career at Carleton University.
 There, he held a series of academic and administrative posts including Vice-President Academic and President pro tempore.

-James Downey was President of the University of Waterloo from 1993 to 1999.
+Downey served as President of the University of Waterloo from 1993 to 1999.
 During his presidency of the University of Waterloo, he also served terms as Chair of the Council of Ontario Universities and Chair of the Association of Commonwealth Universities.

 After stepping down as president of the University of Waterloo, he founded and directed Canada’s first centre for the study of co-operative education, located at Waterloo; led an annual seminar for new university presidents sponsored by the Association of Universities and Colleges of Canada; and from 2007 to 2010 was the founding president of the Higher Education Quality Council of Ontario.